 Article by Trainer Taya Hekking.
-Taya competes in dock diving with her Golden Retriever, Boo!
+Taya competes in dock diving with her Golden Retrievers, Boo and Maui!
 Learn all about the dock diving sport in this fun read.
 Maybe it’s something your dog could excel at! **Note: This is an informational article only.
 Valor K9 Academy – Boise does not offer dock diving.

 Participating in dog sports is a great way to build a stronger relationship with your dog, increase confidence, and a great outlet for drive and energy.
 If your dog likes the water, dock diving may be the sport for you!
 Dock diving consists of a dog running down a dock and jumping into a pool of water.
 The handler stands at the edge of the dock and tosses a toy into the pool that the dog then targets during its jump.
 The dog is judged on the distance or height it jumps, depending on the category the team is competing in.